kongchen/ginger/README.md

 }

 ```
+1. `swaggerBaseURL` must be end with `api-docs.json`, as defined in Swagger.
-1. `outputTemplatePath` is the document output template's URI, see more in [api-doc-template](https://github.com/kongchen/api-doc-template)
+2. `outputTemplatePath` is the document output template's URI, see more in [api-doc-template](https://github.com/kongchen/api-doc-template)
+3. `apiBasePath` is the api's path based on the server's root endpoint.
+This configuration is *very important* for populating the samples in output document.
-2. `outputPath` is the final document's ouput path.
+4. `outputPath` is the final document's ouput path.
-3. `withFormatSuffix` indicates if you wannt swagger's `.{format}` suffix in your document.
+5. `withFormatSuffix` indicates if you wannt swagger's `.{format}` suffix in your document.

 Assume the configuration file is `/bar/test.json`, now you can launch *ginger*:
 ```
-java -cp ginger-0.1-SNAPSHOT.jar /bar/test.json
+java -cp ginger-0.1-SNAPSHOT-jar-with-dependencies.jar /bar/test.json
 ```
 to let *ginger* help you: